BMI Percentile Calculator

 Once you input all the information needed into this BMI calculator for kids, you'll see some numbers as a result.
 As mentioned above, the first is the exact percentile result.
 Just below that is the range in which your child places, e.g. between the 15th and 50th percentile.

 A BMI percentile that is either below the 5th or above the 95th percentile should be concerning.
 In the first case, it might mean that your kid is too skinny for their height.
 In the second, they weight too much, and might need to lose some pounds.
 In both situations, we recommend that you consult a physician and a dietitian.
 Also, always check your kid's weight before any drug administration - as the dosage may differ depending on their body mass.
+You can view our paracetamol calculator for more information on this topic.

 Otherwise, take a look at the information below.